SightPlusPlus/SightPlusPlus-Client/README.md

 ## Run it
 + Install the dependencies

-After you download the project package and extract it, open CMD in the 'webapp' folder.
+After you download the project package and extract it, open CMD in the 'client' folder.
 Run these commands below:
 ```bash
 npm install